tim-ings/LoveLetter/README.md

 ## Instructions

-Either open this project in Eclipse using provided .project file
+Either open this project in Eclipse using provided .project file and run

 OR

-Compile from the command line with `javac` and run with `java`
+Simply compile from the command line with `javac` and run with `java`

-    javac src/loveletter/*.java src/agents/*.java
+    mkdir bin/ && javac -d bin/ src/*/*.java java -cp bin/ loveletter.LoveLetter <gamecount>